Lahannin/Lahannin/README.md

 Secure Element security, quantum-ready architecture, MEV protection, Clear Signing.
 I take the stuff that makes engineers proud and turn it into narratives that land with people who didn't spend a decade reading whitepapers. `TROPIC01`, `EAL6+`, `BIP39/SLIP39` aren't buzzwords.
 They're the brief.

 Before Trezor: Senior Technical PMM at GoodData, where I helped establish Analytics-as-Code and Headless BI as actual market categories.
-Before that, agencies and startups across Europe, including Ford's digital analytics across 20+ markets.
+Before that, agencies and startups, including Ford's digital analytics across 20+ markets.

 Founding PMM at Trezor.
 Built the function from scratch.
 Now leading a team of 5 across product marketing, copywriting, and technical writing.